Yamada Line (JR East): Transfer to Sanriku Railway

-On 31 January 2014, JR East stated that it would bear ¥14 billion of the estimated ¥21 billion cost of restoring the line and facilities to their original state (the remaining ¥7 billion cost would be borne by local authorities and public funds).
-The restoration of the damaged railway tracks and station buildings, and the cost of ¥500 million to make up for the deficit over 10 years would be borne by JR East, and the damaged section of the Yamada Line would be transferred to Sanriku Railway.
-According to JR East, the two lines of Sanriku Railway, which are divided in the north and south, would be connected and operated as a single line, allowing for a "compact, community-based management and a highly sustainable management structure".
+On 31 January 2014, JR East stated that it would bear ¥14 billion of the estimated ¥21 billion cost of restoring the line and facilities to their original state; the remaining ¥7 billion cost would be borne by local authorities and public funds.
+The restoration of the damaged railway tracks and station buildings, and the cost of ¥500 million to make up for the deficit over 10 years, would be borne by JR East, and the damaged section of the Yamada Line would be transferred to Sanriku Railway.
+As a result, the two former lines of Sanriku Railway (Kita-Rias in the north and Minami-Rias in the south), were connected and began operation as a single line (the Rias Line), allowing for a "compact, community-based management and a highly sustainable management structure".

 Consequently, JR East abandoned its BRT proposals in 2015 and the closed section of the line began to be rebuilt, with the aim of transferring the closed section to Sanriku Railway.

 On 23 March 2019, the section of the Yamada Line between Miyako and Kamaishi reopened, and was transferred to the Sanriku Railway, which integrated the section to become part of the Rias Line.